Pioreactor/docs.pioreactor/developer-guide/02-important-concepts.md

 ### Operating system

 The Pioreactor runs ontop of a Raspberry Pi.
 We provide the operating system that runs on the Raspberry Pi as downloadable images.
-The operating system the latest version of _Raspberry Pi OS_ (a fork of _Debian Bookworm_ at the time of writing) with our custom modifications.
+The operating system the latest version of _Raspberry Pi OS_ (a fork of _Debian Trixie_ at the time of writing) with our custom modifications.

 ### An initial mental model of Pioreactor software